Food Issues with Adopted, Foster, and Kinship Kids

-Adoptive and foster parents need a plan to help their children overcome food issues.
+Adoptive and foster parents and kinship caregivers need resources and support to help their children overcome challenges with food and feeding.

 Creating a Family has many resources on food issues with adopted children.
 A few of our most recent that we think you will find particularly helpful are:

 - Raising a Picky Eater without Resorting to Bribery or Murder (article)